 Nudj vs Venmo

 Venmo sends money.
 Nudj tracks it.
-They solve different problems, and many friend groups use both.
+They solve different problems, and many friend groups happily use both.
 Here is how they compare.

 | Feature | Nudj | Venmo |